Pre-update profile action¶

 }

-When Asgardeo invokes your external service as part of the pre-update profile action, it expects a response that adheres to the defined API contract here.
+When Asgardeo invokes your external service as part of the pre-update profile action, it expects a response that adheres to the defined API contract.
+This response lets Asgardeo decide whether to allow the profile update.
+Here's a breakdown of the expected response:

-: Represents a selective failure within the profile update flow due to attribute validation logic or business rules enforced by your external service.
-A 400 (Client Error)
+FAILED: Represents a selective failure within the profile update flow due to attribute validation logic or business rules enforced by your external service.
+The application receives a 400 (Client Error) response, which includes the failure message provided by your external service.
+You must provide a SCIM API compliant failure message when extending the flow if you expect SCIM compliance.

-Response for SUCCESS state:¶
+Response for SUCCESS state¶

 Http Status Code: 200

-Property | Description |
+| Property | Description |

-actionStatus | Indicates the outcome of the request.
-For an allowed profile update, this should be set to |
+| actionStatus | Indicates the outcome of the request.
+Set this to |

 Below is an example of a success response at a profile update request.